Below are some thoughts on my writing process, but if you'd like to know why I became an Indie Author see: Going Indie...

 I’ve written my first manuscript.
 Will you read it and give advice?

-As much as I would like to help, I just don’t have the time, plus I have to work my own ideas, so I’m going to have to say no. There are plenty of people out there who can help and who are probably better at unbiased criticism than I would be anyway.
-Good luck.
+As much as I would like to help, I just don’t have the time, plus I have to work my own ideas, so I’m going to have to say no. There are plenty of people out there who can help and who are probably better at unbiased criticism than I would be, anyway.

 What books do you recommend on writing?